 To speed up the process, here are a few things you can do:

-– Write targeted content that promotes specific affiliate products.
+– Write targeted content that promotes specific, helpful, and relevant affiliate products.

 – Create new content on a regular basis and promote it on your social channels and Pinterest.